 - Rebuild your confidence, start by smiling at people, then saying hello, the paying someone a compliment.

 - Rebuild your boundaries.
 If it doesn’t feel comfortable to you, say no and mean, your know.

 - Rebuild your self-love, and you are perfect as you are anything you don’t like about yourself, work to change it, make sure it’s something you don’t like and not what others have planted in your mind.

 - Rebuild your self-esteem, find a vision, Create new hobbies and new routines that suit you, try new activities to see what you enjoy and who you are.

-- Self-respect, again your boundaries building them back up, learning what your own values and beliefs are.
+- Self-respect, again your boundaries are building them back up, learning what your own values and beliefs are.

 - In moments of doubt, find one thing you are grateful for.
-Then as you take the baby steps, when you have a wobble find two, the more you progress find three.
+Then as you take the baby steps, when you have a wobble, find two.
+The more you progress, find three.

 Keep going.
 You’ve got this, and you are worthy.